bob-Github-2020/TG_Rate_95CI/README.md

 ## Test the module

-Copy Main_cal_TG_Rate_95CI.py, TG_Rate_95CI.py,and the sample PSMSL data (e.g., 828.rlrdata) to your working directory.
+Copy Main_cal_TG_Rate_95CI.py, TG_Rate_95CI.py, and the sample PSMSL data (e.g., 828.rlrdata) to your working directory.

 type "./Main_cal_TG_Rate_95CI.py"  in a Linux terminal

 or type "python Main_cal_TG_Rate_95CI.py" or "py Main_cal_TG_Rate_95CI.py"  in a Windows CMD terminal.

 ## Important notes

-The PSMSL dataset ('fin'): *.rlrdata is organized as the following, the unit of MSL is mm
+The PSMSL dataset *.rlrdata is organized as the following, the unit of MSL is mm

   1957.7083;  6990; 0;000